-Enter password for nuucp login on Computer (up to 8 characters)
+Enter password for nuucp login on computer (up to 8 characters)

 11. Enter the password for nuucp on the receiving computer that was administered in uucp.
+The system displays the following message:

+'''

-Enter CMS port for connection to COMputer (s_pdevxxx):
+Enter CMS port for connection to COmputer (s_pdevxxx):

+'''

 12. Enter the Avaya CMS port that is administered for the Call History Reporting machine.
+The system displays the following message: